jm-fn/duplicate-destroyer/README.md

 ```
 D 0
 ```
-will delete "path/to/dir/some_dir/A" in our example.
-(This is not implemented yet.)
+will (upon confirmation) delete "path/to/dir/some_dir/A" in our example.

 ### Parallelism
 To configure the number of threads used in calculating checksums use the `--jobs` flag: